ruanyl/reapex/README.md

 ## Reapex

-Reapex is a lightweight "framework" written in TypeScript to build pluggable and extendable redux(react) application
+Reapex is a lightweight "framework" written in TypeScript to build pluggable and extendable redux(react) application.
+It greatly reduced the boilerpates of a regular redux based application.

 Reapex is designed in a way that modules have a clear boundary with each other.
 It provides strong-typed everything out of the box.

-Reapex supports plugins which make it easy to share reusable codes.
-For example, sharing module among projects or publishing to npm and share with the public.
+You can use reapex to create shareable modules easily.
+And share the modules among projects or publishing to npm and share with the public.
 Such as [reapex-plugin-dataloader](https://github.com/ReapexJS/reapex-plugin-dataloader)

 #### Built with the love of TypeScript
 > Reapex is written with TypeScript and it provides strong-typed state, selectors, actions.

-## Features
-- [x] Reapex creates actions/action types for you, it eliminates redux boilerplate which makes it easy to maintain
-- [x] Reapex loads modules dynamically, sagas/reducers are registered dynamically which makes code-splitting easy
-- [x] Plugin support, create reusable and shareable code easily
-- [x] Lightweight, easy to integrate with existing react/redux/redux-sagas application

 ## Examples